 H&E takes advantage of changing market conditions, investing in new branch openings and relocations, marking the beginning of an extensive and continuous growth period for the company.

-H&E opens the doors to its newly-constructed corporate headquarters in Baton Rouge, LA.
-Executive Vice President, Brad Barber, was appointed to President and Chief Operating Operator.
+H&E opens the doors to its newly constructed corporate headquarters in Baton Rouge, LA.
+Executive Vice President Brad Barber is appointed to President and Chief Operating Officer.

 Growing to serve Colorado, H&E acquires Contractors Equipment Center (CEC), significantly expanding presence in the Colorado market.
 Soon after, H&E acquires Rental Inc, gaining five new locations to fill the gap and provide solid coverage in the Florida Panhandle, south Alabama and west Georgia.